alberto-moreno-sa/linio-standards/php-coding-standard.md

 * All declarations MUST use short syntax
 * A comma MUST be inserted at the last element, unless it is an inline array
-* You MUST NOT align values inside arrays, you MUST keep only one space between the arrow `=>` operator
+* You MUST NOT align values inside arrays, you MUST keep only one space before and one space after the arrow `=>` operator

 ## Getters and setters